 Your venue's Opening Hours define the times when your business' gates open and when they are shut.
 Many times, this also impacts the time up until people will be able to buy tickets.

-Naturally, you want to avoid visitors buying tickets to your venue just half an hour before you close, or them coming into your venue at the wrong times when your venue is still not open.
+Naturally, you want to avoid visitors buying tickets to your venue just half an hour before you close and you would want to be able to shorten your hours for specific days or close the entire day.

-In order to avoid this, it is important to know how to introduce such relevant information regarding your venue's opening and closing hours in the Convious system, since it will be dynamically shown in your pre-event emails.
+In order to avoid last-minute tickets that will lead to unhappy visitors, it is important to know how to introduce such relevant information regarding your venue's opening and closing hours in the Convious system, since it will be dynamically shown in your pre-event emails.

 Luckily, it's an incredibly easy and straight-forward process and we have hashed it out for you in just a few simple steps: